ArieLevs/NalkinsCloud/README.md

 	And save
 ```
 We have just created an application so django can serve clients
-Please note for 'Client id' and 'Client secret' which are important for our clients to receive tokens
+Please note for 'Client id' and 'Client secret' which are important for our clients to receive tokens.

 ### Setting up ESP8266 device
 Please walkthrough [NalkinsCloud-ESP8266](https://github.com/ArieLevs/NalkinsCloud-ESP8266)